We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 7. The Elder Scrolls V: Skyrim

 It’s hard to find anything to say about Skyrim that hasn’t already been said.
 This is as single-player as games get, but the massive world feels like there have to be other players there somewhere.
-This game is available on nearly every platform nowadays too, which is a bonus.
-It even has a very good port for the Switch.
+This game is available on nearly every platform nowadays too, which is a bonus!

 8. Dragon Age: Inquisition